fastapi/fastapi/docs/tutorial/handling-errors.md

 Because it's a Python exception, you don't `return` it, you `raise` it.

-This also means that if you are inside a utility function that you are calling inside of your path operation function, and you raise the `HTTPException` from inside of that utility function, it won't run the rest of the code in the path operation function, it will terminate that request right away and send the HTTP error from the `HTTPException` to the client.
+This also means that if you are inside a utility function that you are calling inside of your *path operation function*, and you raise the `HTTPException` from inside of that utility function, it won't run the rest of the code in the *path operation function*, it will terminate that request right away and send the HTTP error from the `HTTPException` to the client.

 The benefit of raising an exception over `return`ing a value will be more evident in the section about Dependencies and Security.